Television licence: Japan

-In Japan, the annual licence fee (受信料, jushin-ryō, "receiving fee") for terrestrial television broadcasts is ¥14,205, and ¥24,740 for those receiving satellite broadcasts.
+In Japan, the annual licence fee (受信料, jushin-ryo) for terrestrial television broadcasts is ¥14,205 (about €88.34), and ¥24,740 (about €153.85) for those receiving satellite broadcasts.
 The fee is slightly less if paid by direct debit.
 There is a separate licence for monochrome TV, and fees are slightly less in Okinawa.

 The Japanese licence fee pays for the national broadcaster, Nippon Hōsō Kyōkai (NHK).

 Every household in Japan with a television set is required to have a licence, but in 2006 non-payment was described as "epidemic" following a series of scandals involving NHK.
-In 2005, it was reported that, "there is no fine or any other form of sanction for non-payment".
-The NHK Party, often called the Anti-NHK Party, was founded in 2013 as a single-issue political party to oppose the license fee, with its only policy being to encrypt NHK's broadcast signal, meaning only those who watch NHK pay for it.
+In 2005, it was reported that "there is no fine or any other form of sanction for non-payment".
+The NHK Party, often called the Anti-NHK Party, was founded in 2013 as a single-issue political party to oppose the licence fee, with its only policy being to encrypt NHK's broadcast signal, meaning only those who watch NHK pay for it.

 Pakistan

-The television licence in Pakistan is Rs 420 per year, collected as monthly charge on all electricity bills.
+The television licence in Pakistan is Rs 420 (about €1.45) per year, collected as a monthly charge on all electricity bills.
 The fee plus advertising revenue fund the Pakistan Television Corporation (PTV).

 South Korea

 In South Korea, the television licence fee (수신료 징수제) is collected for the Korean Broadcasting System and the Educational Broadcasting System.
 The fee is ₩30,000 per year (about €20.67), and is bundled with electricity bills.
-It has stood at this level since 1981, and now makes up less than 40% of KBS's income and less than 8% of EBS's income.
+It has stood at this level since 1981, and now makes up less than 40 per cent of KBS's income and less than 8 per cent of EBS's income.
 Its purpose is to maintain public broadcasting in South Korea, and give public broadcasters the resources to do their best to produce and broadcast public interest programs.